kharrigian/kharrigian.github.io/_pages/about.md

   - /about.html
 ---

 Keith Harrigian is a second-year PhD Student in Computer Science at Johns Hopkins University.
 With his advisor [<span style="color:blue">Mark Dredze</span>](https://www.cs.jhu.edu/~mdredze/), Keith researches computational and statistical methods for modeling natural language.
-He is particularly interested in developing interpretable forms of machine learning to aid in clinical decision making for mental health.
+He is particularly interested in developing interpretable forms of machine learning to aid in clinical decision making and public health research.
 Prior to joining Johns Hopkins, Keith was a Senior Quantitative Analyst at [<span style="color:blue">Warner Media</span>](https://www.warnermediagroup.com) where he leveraged machine learning and natural language processing to mine social media data for applications to film and television marketing.
 He holds a B.S. in Mathematics with minors in Physics and Music from Northeastern University.

 Interested in learning more about my work?
 Check out my [<span style="color:blue">publications</span>](kharrigian.github.io/publications/) and [<span style="color:blue">projects</span>](kharrigian.github.io/projects/)!

 ## News Alerts

+**4/21/2021** - New paper alert: "Gender and Racial Fairness in Depression Research using Social Media" will be included in *Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics*. [[<span style="color:blue">Paper</span>]](https://www.aclweb.org/anthology/2021.eacl-main.256/)

 **10/05/2020** - New paper alert: "Do Models of Mental Health Based on Social Media Generalize?" will be included in *Findings of ACL: EMNLP 2020*. [[<span style="color:blue">Paper</span>]](http://www.cs.jhu.edu/~mdredze/publications/2020_emnlp_mental_health_domain_transfer.pdf) [[<span style="color:blue">Code</span>]](https://github.com/kharrigian/emnlp-2020-mental-health-generalization)